Sindhi literature: Soomra period (1030–1350)

 Sassi runs to Punhu in the Sassui Punnhun folktale.

-Sohni swims to meet her beloved Mehar.
+Sohni swims across the river to meet her beloved Mehar.

 As the Arabs lost control of Sindh, Sindhi-speaking inhabitants became rulers.
 This period is known as the classical period of Sindhi literature, although Persian remained the administrative language and Arabic remained a religious language.
 The Soomra dynasty ruled Sindh for over three centuries.
 The Sindhi language expanded and new literary ideas were expressed in Gech (گيچ) and Gahi (ڳاھ).

 This was a period of prosperity and Sindhi linguistic development; Sindhi was a source for Islamic preaching.
 Sindhi poetry and satire evolved.
-Baktar Jiramdas wrote:

-[The] Sindhi language was made as a source for Islamic preaching.
-Apart from this, natural Sindhi poetry also started to set evolutionary goals.
-In the Arabic books, there is also this unprovenness.
-From what I know, at that time there was a satirical language and there was literature in it.
-In the 19th century AD, a traveling scholar "Acharya Adyutan" came to Sindh from the court of Saurashtra to study Sindh and Sindhi language.
-He died in 778 AD and wrote the book Kawab Malha Kaha on the basis of his study.
-But he writes about Sindhi poetry: "We are those Sindhi poets who had a taste for melodious songs.
-They sang their song in a very melodious manner with the delicacy of Minaj and Dar."

 Samma period (1350–1520)

 The Samma had been allied with the Soomra, but Hameer (the last Soomra ruler) was defeated by the Samma ruler Jam Unar.
 Jam Unar became the ruler of Thatta.
 Although this period is considered fruitful for Sindhi literature, Persian remained the administrative language and Arabic the religious language.
-Sindh's borders reached Multan, Bhawalwapur, Pasni, Khatiyawar, Makran, Sibi, Kuch and Kalat, and Thatta became a center of knowledge.
+Sindh's borders reached Multan, Bahawalpur, Pasni, Kathiawar, Makran, Sibi, Kutch and Kalat and Thatta became centers of knowledge.